-A business should have an accurate and timely policy manual accessible to all employees.
-The challenge for many businesses is keeping it up-to-date.
+Every business should have a comprehensive policy manual available for all employees.
+The challenge is keeping it up-to-date.

-Strictly speaking then, what we really are speaking of, in most cases, is simply a policy manual.
-Procedures are another issue that should ideally be documented, as well, but would encompass each and every process and procedure carried out by a business.
+Strictly speaking then, your organization's operational and policy guidelines should be housed in a policy manual.
+Procedures comprise a different body of information that should ideally be documented, as well, but provide direction for each and every process and procedure carried out by your business.